[Or, How to Civilize an Alien Planet With Just Your Imagination]

 The Vibrating Stone Tower of Soul

-Man’s destiny is to engage aggressively with the spiritual world.
-Whether it’s Indian, Japanese, or German belief systems, all great peoples have their distinct methodologies to interface with the mystical, however they conceptualize it.
-We never, however, fully transcend the natural world.
-This is not our destiny.
+Man’s destiny is to seduce and penetrate the spiritual world.
+Whether it’s Indian, Japanese, or German mythologies, all great peoples have their distinct methodologies to interface with the mystical, and this is the primary charge of their heroes.
+We never, however, completely exit the natural world.

-Gans hypothesizes that we conjured sacred communal rituals merely to interface with the unknown through real world actions, at first to make sense of our relationships with each other, and then to make sense of our relationship with the universe.
-In what we call the “Originary Scene,” we imagine our farthest flung ancestors, lacking language or even what we would identify as community.
-One day, these hominids – akin to the opening scene of 2001: A Space Odyssey – reach a eureka moment as they gather around a dead antelope and spark profound relations to each other rather than individuals in a hierarchy of dominance.
-Rather the alpha claiming his fill through oppression and then every subsequent man for himself, an awareness beyond self-interest appears in relation to this thing everyone desires.
+Gans hypothesizes that we conjured sacred communal rituals merely to interface with the unknown through hierarchical displays, at first to make sense of our relationships with each other, and then to make sense of our relationship with the universe.
+In what’s known as “Originary Scene,” we are invited to imagine our privative forbearers, lacking language or even community.
+One day, these hominids – akin to the opening scene of 2001: A Space Odyssey – reach a eureka moment as they gather around a dead antelope and, rather than scrambling to consume the carcass and likely injuring each other in the process, a spark of recognition breaks them from their egoism.

 “Gans assumes that the mimetic crisis is organized around some object of appetitive desire – most likely a food source, perhaps a recent kill.
 Ordinarily, among the higher primate species, the object would be consumed in order, first the Alpha animal, then the Beta, and so on.
 But on this occasion, the mimetic rivalry introduced by the object overrides the pecking order as all members of the group move towards the object at the center.
 Appetite becomes ‘desire,’ that is, a social phenomenon involving one’s relation to others and not merely the object itself.
 Desire intensifies the mimetic crisis.
 However, within the group, some member hesitates, presumably out of something like terror (‘anxiety’ would not be quite right here,) is seen by others to hesitate, and is imitated by others.
 The gesture indicates a renunciation, perhaps momentary (but that is enough,) of the desired object.
 This, what Gans calls ‘the gesture of the aborted appropriation,’ is the first sign.” – Dennis Bouvard, Anthropomorphics, An Originary Grammar of the Center

 Subsequent social development changes what occupies that center, beginning with the concept of “this is how we behave around a food source to secure the health of everyone,” which then metamorphizes to centering “this is how we must behave to secure future food,” perhaps ritualizing preparations for a hunt or employing superstitions that ensure luck.
-This eventually develops into rituals engaging with an abstract spirit that will ensure the security of food, then ultimately the worship of this apparent power that keeps the tribe united, although the entire time we remain tethered to this primordial frame.
-We stay connected to the creation myth of the center.
+This gradually develops into rituals engaging with an abstract spirit that will ensure the security of food, then ultimately the worship of this apparent power that keeps the tribe united, although the entire time we remain tethered to this primordial frame.
+We remain anchored to the creation myth of the center, to that what channels desire and demands mediation through creative processes.

 The existence of the center of every community is this amorphous plasma consisting of survival, desire, community, history, and precision through action.
 It is impossible to separate these components from each other.